 The Nuggets’ current general manager is Calvin Booth, while Ann Kroenke’s spouse Josh Kroenke is the president of the franchise.

-Though the Nuggets took off right after entering the league, they found tremendous success in the 80s decade.
-Though the team never made it to the NBA finals, their team was led by two terrific scorers in Alex English and German forward Kiki Vandeweghe.
+The Nuggets took off right after entering the league, finding tremendous success in the 80s.
+Though the team never made it to the NBA finals, they were led by two terrific scorers in Alex English and German forward Kiki Vandeweghe.

 However, the team fell into a slump after English, and Kiki left, but shortly picked up defensive fortress Dikembe Mutombo in the 1991 NBA Draft.
 Though Mutombo was regarded as the best in the business during his time, he was unable to guide them past the conference semi-finals.